Book Summaries on Technical Analysis

 Words to profit from: “Stocks are never too high to buy or too low to sell.”

-Book Summary: Van K. Tharp is a psychologist who coaches traders but does not trade himself.
+Book Summary: Van K. Tharp is a psychologist who coached traders but does not trade himself.
 This book written in 1999 discusses human biases, how to build trading systems, getting out of trades and position sizing.

 Liked: “Trade your Way to Financial Freedom” is clearly written with lots of examples of how to design your trading system.
 Van Tharp does not spend too much time on identifying entry points, as he shows a random entry system can make money, but on managing the trade.
 Very little time is spent on entering trades because Van Tharp believes this is the least important part of the trading system.
 He believes that there are thousands of winning trading ideas and that provided you have shown that your idea is profitable you are destined to win big.
 The trick is to cut your losses quickly, deal with the risk of the trade and apply proper position sizing.
 Van Tharp defines position sizing as how much stock you should buy.
 This is quite an important area that few concern themselves with but which can have a great influence on your trading profits.